PowerShell/DscResources/BestPractices.md

 }
 ```

-### Get-TargetResource with unused mandatory parameters should include "Not used in Get-TargetResource" in the comment-based help parameter description
+### Any unused parameters that must be included in a function definition should include 'Not used in <function_name>' in the help comment for that parameter in the comment-based help

-The inclusion of a mandatory parameter that is never used could signal that there is a design flaw in the implementation of the Get-TargetResource function.
+The inclusion of a mandatory parameter in the `Get-TargetResource` function that is never used could signal that there is a design flaw in the implementation
+of the function.
-The mandatory parameters that are used to call Get-TargetResource should help to retrieve the actual values of the properties for the resource.
+The mandatory parameters that are used to call `Get-TargetResource` should help to retrieve the actual values of the properties for the resource.
 For example, if there is a parameter `Ensure` that is mandatory, that parameter will might not be used to retrive the actual values.
-Another example would be if a parameter `FilePathName` is set to be mandatory, but `FilePathName` is actually a property that Get-TargetResource should return the actual value of.
+Another example would be if a parameter `FilePathName` is set to be mandatory, but `FilePathName` is actually a property that `Get-TargetResource` should
-In that case it does not make sense to assign a value to `FilePathName` when calling Get-TargetResource because that value will never be used.
+return the actual value of.
+In that case it does not make sense to assign a value to `FilePathName` when calling `Get-TargetResource` because that value will
+never be used.

+The inclusion of a mandatory or a non-mandatory parameter in the `Test-TargetResource` function that is not used will be more common since it is required that both
+the `Set-targetResource` and the `Test-TargetResource` must have the same parameters.
+And there will be times when all of the paramters in the `Test-TargetResource`
+function will not be used for testing the state of the resource.

-If there is a need design-wise to include a mandatory parameter that is never used, then the comment-based help for that parameter should contain the description 'Not used in Get-TargetResource'.
+If there is a need design-wise to include a mandatory parameter that will not be used, then the comment-based help for that parameter should contain the description 'Not used in Get-TargetResource'.

 **Bad:**